cloudwalk/ddbscan/README.rst

 Discrete DBSCAN
 ===============

-This is a version of DBSCAN_ clustering algorithm optimized for discrete, bounded data, reason why we call it Discrete DBSCAN (DDBSCAN).
+This is a version of `DBSCAN`_ clustering algorithm optimized for discrete, bounded data, reason why we call it Discrete DBSCAN (DDBSCAN).
 The base for the current implementation is from `this source`_.
-The algorithm code is in file ddbscan_ and can easily be read.
+The algorithm code is in file ``ddbscan/ddbscan.py`` and can easily be read.
 The main algorithm itself is in method ``compute()``, and can be understood following the links above or reading papers describing it.

 Parameters
 ----------